zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - *SwiftUI is as performant as our code makes it so:
   - The more parameters/states/dependencies a view has, the less performance we might get[^γ]
   - Isolate state as much as possible[^δ]
+  - Publish only relevant changes
   - Make each view observe as little as possible[^ε]

-^it won’t compute things unless we tell SwiftUI so, from our views definition, e.g. think preference keys propagation
+^it won’t compute things unless we tell SwiftUI so, from our views definition, e.g. think preference keys propagation ^no every change in our model need to tell SwiftUI to re-evaluate our views

 [^γ]: https://www.fivestars.blog/articles/app-state/